Ghostbusters (comics): Marvel UK

 Marvel UK also reprinted NOW Comics' tradepaperback Real Ghostbusters Starring in Ghostbusters II in 1989 as well as reprinting various issues as a compendium called The Real Ghostbusters: The Giggling Ghoul and Other Stories also in 1989.

-Outside of the ongoing title, the Ghostbusters were also featured in the 30 issue run of The Marvel Bumper Comic.
-An anthology style comic that was published by Marvel UK from 1988–1989, and that featured strips adapting different characters and properties.
+Outside of the ongoing title, the Ghostbusters were also featured in the 32-issue run of The Marvel Bumper Comic.
+It was an anthology style comic that was published by Marvel UK from 1988–1989, and that featured strips adapting different characters and properties.
+The first 13 issues were published bi-weekly, with issues 14-31 being released on a weekly basis.
+There was also a "Holiday Special" issue released in late 1988.

 Like Now Comics, Marvel UK also published a 19 issue series revolving around Slimer.

 Welsh Publishing Group

 The publishing company Welsh Publishing Group Inc published The Real Ghostbusters Magazine.
 A 7 issue magazine that ran from 1989 to 1991 and reprinted a few of the issues from both the NOW Comics and Marvel UK comic series.

 88MPH Studios

 Over ten years after the end of The Real Ghostbusters comic books, the property returned to comics courtesy of the Quebec-based comic company 88MPH Studios.
 88MPH published a 4 issue mini-series titled Ghostbusters: Legion that ran from February through May 2004.
 It was written by Andrew Dabb with pencils by Steve Kurth and inks by Serge LaPointe.
 Unlike the previous comics, this title (as well as future titles by other publishing companies) would be presenting the characters the way they were portrayed in the original 1984 film but set in 2004 instead of 1984, more serious themed and less cartoonish than The Real Ghostbusters series.

 The storyline of Legion saw the return of the four Ghostbusters and the principal cast from the movie.
 Set six months on from the Gozer incident (in this universe having occurred in 2004) the series was designed to follow the Ghostbusters as their initial fame faded and they returned to the regular chore of busting ghosts on a daily basis.
 The series sees the team run ragged as a spate of supernatural crimes and other related occurrences plague the city.

 Prior to its release, the miniseries featured 5 pieces of promotional artwork featuring all 4 Ghostbusters.
 Two other pieces of promotional artwork were also featured on the back of the comic books once the miniseries had begun.
 These featured a promo of a melting Stay Puft Marshmallow Man featuring the phrase "S'mores Anyone?" and a promo of Slimer featuring the phrase "Vermin Problems?"

-A special 'Christmas card' was created specially for the site, drawn by well-known Ghostbusters prop member Sean Bishop and coloured by one of the comic production staff.
+A special 'Christmas card' was created specially for the site, drawn by well-known Ghostbusters prop member Sean Bishop and colored by one of the comic production staff.

 Outside of the 4 issue series a "#0 issue" was planned.
-It was to have been released before the Legion mini-series, but was eventually released as a convention exclusive at the San Diego Comic Con stall operated by 88MPH Studios to help promote the comic.
+Featuring a story entitled The Zeddemore Factor, it was to have been released before the Legion mini-series, but was eventually released as a convention exclusive at San Diego Comic-Con stall operated by 88MPH Studios to help promote the comic.